opendocsg/slw-judgments-backfill/2015_SGHC_211/report.md

  [emphasis added]

 109    The plaintiffs take the position that SSH and Kenson are subject to equitable considerations because they are family companies and are therefore quasi-partnerships or share the characteristics of a quasi-partnership.
-For this proposition, the plaintiffs rely on the cases of _Chow Kwok Chuen v Chow Kwok Chi and another_ [2008] 4 SLR(R) 362 (“ _Chow Kwok Chuen_ ”) and _Fisher v Cadman_ [2005] EWHC 377 (Ch).
+For this proposition, the plaintiffs rely on the cases of _Chow Kwok Chuen v Chow Kwok Chi and another_ <span class="citation">[2008] 4 SLR(R) 362</span> (“ _Chow Kwok Chuen_ ”) and _Fisher v Cadman_ [2005] EWHC 377 (Ch).
 They submit that Kenson has always been a quasi-partnership while SSH became a quasi-partnership between LKH and his sons in 1993 when LKH bought out all the other shareholders who were unrelated to the Lim family (see [12] above).

 110    On the other hand, the defendants argue that neither company is a quasi-partnership.
 They submit that neither company was incorporated or operated on the basis of any relationship of mutual